 The Citadel Directors' Institute (CDI)- The CDI was designed as a function to provide important forum for business and policy leaders to address the changing regulatory environment and fuel high level discussion about ethics in business and finance.
-Administered by the School of Business Administration, the CDI met with success and critical acclaim in its debut March 2010.
+Administered by the School of Business Administration, the CDI met with success and critical acclaim in its second annual institute March 2011.